PlayFab/thundernetes/README.md

 # thundernetes

 > thundernetes is an experimental project and not recommended for production use.
-However, we consider it as a great tool for testing your game server before uploading it to Azure PlayFab Multiplayer Servers.
+However, feel free to try it and let us know of any feedback!

 Latest release: **0.1.0**

 ## Description

-Thundernetes is an preview project from the [Azure PlayFab Multiplayer Servers (MPS)](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/) team that enables you to run Linux game servers that use the [PlayFab Game Server SDK (GSDK)](https://github.com/PlayFab/gsdk) on your Kubernetes cluster.
-Thundernetes can be useful while developing your game server in the following scenarios:
+Thundernetes is a preview project from the [Azure PlayFab Multiplayer Servers (MPS)](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/) team that enables you to run Linux game servers that use the [PlayFab Game Server SDK (GSDK)](https://github.com/PlayFab/gsdk) on your Kubernetes cluster.
+Thundernetes can be in the following scenarios:

+- host your game servers on a Kubernetes cluster, either on a public cloud provider or on-premises
+- do manual allocations of game server sessions
 - validate your game server integration with GSDK
-- do manual allocations of game server sessions
 - as part of your iterative development process, you can use thundernetes to test your game server code before pushing it to the MPS service
 - as part of your CI/CD pipeline, you can publish the game server to a container registry and then have it deploy to a Kubernetes cluster where you can run your tests